Tirrex-Roboterrium/tirrex_workspace/README.md

 They are defined in the file [`docker/compose.yml`](docker/compose.yml).
 You can add your own services if you want to easily execute specific commands in the docker environment.

-All the commands must be run from the root of this project.

 To execute a specific challenge.
 You can replace `challenge1` by one the previous services and run
 ```